Radiative Higgs mode in photoinduced $\eta$ pairs: Abstract

 \section{Abstract}

-We report the observation of a sharp dynamic negative optical conductivity, $\sigma(\omega; t)$, above the equilibrium Mott gap $\omega > \Delta_{\rm c}$, after an electromagnetic pump pulse in the half-filled Hubbard chain.
-The negative peak in the real part of $\sigma(\omega; t)$ is a distinctive hallmark of the photoinduced $\eta$-pairing state, distinguishing it from phases dominated by incoherent doublon formation, which do not exhibit this feature.
-The negative conductivity and its dynamic oscillations, observed in the absence of continuous driving, are indicative of a nonequilibrium excitation, akin to the Higgs mode observed in s- and d-wave superconductors.
-We use the time-dependent tensor-network algorithm in the infinite matrix-product-state representation, providing a detailed characterization of the optical response in this nonequilibrium state.
+We demonstrate that the $\eta$ symmetry of the pump-induced $\eta$-pairing state in the Hubbard chain can be transiently broken by an additionally applied probe pulse.
+This leads to characteristic dynamic Higgs oscillations of the $\eta$-pair correlations during the probe pulse and a sharp dynamic negative optical conductivity $\sigma(\omega;t)$, which appears above the equilibrium Mott gap $\omega>\Delta_{\rm c}$, long after the pump pulse is finished.
+This negative peak in the real part of $\sigma(\omega;t)$ is a distinctive hallmark of the photoinduced $\eta$-pairing state, distinguishing it from parameter regimes dominated by incoherent doublon formation, which do not exhibit this feature.
+Remarkably, the broadband probe pulse then leads to the emission of photons with the Higgs frequency.

 Recent developments in laser technology have revolutionized various scientific fields, enabling exceptional precision and control.
 Innovations such as ultrafast pulse lasers have opened new frontiers in quantum physics and material science, and have also found significant applications in condensed matter physics, particularly in the study of strongly correlated electron systems~\cite{ Giannetti2016,Ishihara2019,RevModPhys.93.041002}.
 Examples include the ultrafast switching of Weyl semimetals \cite{Sie2019}, anomalous Hall effect in graphene~\cite{McIver2019} and charge-density waves in rare-earth tritelluride LaTe$_3$~\cite{Kogar2019}.